 Under the Hood

-The front-wheel-drive Leganza comes with a 2.2-liter four-cylinder engine that makes 131 horsepower.
+The front-drive Leganza comes with a 2.2-liter four-cylinder engine that makes 131 horsepower.
 The SE comes with a standard five-speed manual or optional four-speed automatic transmission.
 Other models come with the automatic.

 Antilock brakes are standard on the SX and CDX, and the CDX also has traction control.